SAP-archive/teched2020-IIS360/exercises/ex1/README.md

 (18) Select **Yes** in order to skip generation of an additional associated annotation.cds file.\
-The CAP service already provides a basic set of UI annotations in a corresponding file in app-\>annotation.cds.
+The sample service already provides a basic set of UI annotations in a corresponding file in app-\>annotation.cds.

 (19) Click ![](./images/image21.png).